pauljeter/pauljeter-astro/src/content/blog/git-cheat-sheet.md

 |---|---|
 | `git tag <tag name>` | Tag a version (ie v1.0).
 Useful for Github releases. |

 There you go!
 Hopefully that covers most of the basic ones and a few more.
-If you’d like to see any that haven’t been covered here, I’d be happy to add them.
-Also if you need a further explanation or demonstration, don’t be scared to ask.
+If you'd like to see any that haven't been covered here, I'd be happy to add them.
+Also if you need a further explanation or demonstration, don't be scared to ask.
 Happy gitting!